tetsushijp/AEP-Hands-on-Labs/README.md

 # AEP Hands-on Labs

-This repository contains matertials for the AEP Hands-on-Labs (HOLs) including excerises, downloads and other such assets to help deliver a more customized lab experience.
+This repository contains matertials for the AEP Hands-on Labs (HOLs) including excerises, downloads and other such assets to help deliver a more customized lab experience.

 ## PROJECT NAME: AEP Hands-on Labs